 We are continually looking for new suppliers who can offer us the best value and strongest solutions to our customers’ needs.
 Potential suppliers of all sizes should email the Small Business Liaison Officer as their initial point of contact at Aerospace.

 Certifications and Organizations

-Aerospace supports local, state, and federal supplier diversity initiatives, certifications and classifications.
+Aerospace supports local, state, and federal supplier diversity initiatives; certifications; and classifications.

-Other small socioeconomic concerns
+- Other small socioeconomic concerns

 The SBA business development program has three certifications to help small businesses compete in the American economy and access the federal procurement market:

 WBENC is an organization formed to advocate and provide growth and development opportunities for women business owners.
 WBENC is a national third-party certifier of businesses owned and operated by women.

-Terms and conditions
+Terms and Conditions

 Aerospace has numerous contracts by which suppliers must abide in order to do business with the company.
 Once a supplier is approved, Aerospace will provide specific terms for our purchase orders.